Java (software platform): Security

-Oracle's JRE is installed on a large number of computers.
+The Java JRE is installed on a large number of computers.
 End users with an out-of-date version of JRE therefore are vulnerable to many known attacks.
 This led to the widely shared belief that Java is inherently insecure.
 Since Java 1.7, Oracle's JRE for Windows includes automatic update functionality.

 Before the discontinuation of the Java browser plug-in, any web page might have potentially run a Java applet, which provided an easily accessible attack surface to malicious web sites.
-In 2013 Kaspersky Labs reported that the Java plug-in was the method of choice for computer criminals.
+In 2013, Kaspersky Labs reported that the Java plug-in was the method of choice for computer criminals.
 Java exploits are included in many exploit packs that hackers deploy onto hacked web sites.
 Java applets were removed in Java 11, released on September 25, 2018.

+Java versions

 History

 The Java platform and language began as an internal project at Sun Microsystems in December 1990, providing an alternative to the C++/C programming languages.
 Engineer Patrick Naughton had become increasingly frustrated with the state of Sun's C++ and C application programming interfaces (APIs) and tools, as well as with the way the NeWS project was handled by the organization.
 Naughton informed Scott McNealy about his plan of leaving Sun and moving to NeXT; McNealy asked him to pretend he was God and send him an e-mail explaining how to fix the company.
 Naughton envisioned the creation of a small team that could work autonomously without the bureaucracy that was stalling other Sun projects.
 McNealy forwarded the message to other important people at Sun, and the Stealth Project started.

 The Stealth Project was soon renamed to the Green Project, with James Gosling and Mike Sheridan joining Naughton.
 Together with other engineers, they began work in a small office on Sand Hill Road in Menlo Park, California.
 They aimed to develop new technology for programming next-generation smart appliances, which Sun expected to offer major new opportunities.

 The team originally considered using C++, but rejected it for several reasons.
 Because they were developing an embedded system with limited resources, they decided that C++ needed too much memory and that its complexity led to developer errors.
 The language's lack of garbage collection meant that programmers had to manually manage system memory, a challenging and error-prone task.
 The team also worried about the C++ language's lack of portable facilities for security, distributed programming, and threading.
 Finally, they wanted a platform that would port easily to all types of devices.